Snohomish High School

 Snohomish High School (SHS) is a secondary school located in the Snohomish School District, in Snohomish, Washington, United States.
-SHS, built for 1200 students, contains 1,689 9th–12th graders (as of 2016–17).
-The school serves primarily those students living north of the Snohomish River (nearby Glacier Peak High School, serving those students living south of the river).
+SHS, built for 1200 students, contains 1,565 9th–12th graders (as of 2022–23).

 History

 Before SHS actually opened it was a courthouse with a small jail section underneath.
 SHS first opened in 1894 at the completion of the original A building.
 The school underwent many remodels through the 1980s, including changes to the B building.
 These changes removed the last vestiges of 'old' Snohomish High School, making the building completely modern.
 Among the changes made to the B building were the removal of its decades-old fixed wooden bleachers and over-painting of many student-painted murals from the 1960s and earlier.
 There were also additions of music, science, and vocational buildings during this time.
 In an attempt to curb overcrowding, the C building was constructed and opened in 1999, adding ten more classrooms.
 As the school became more crowded, it received a grant to remodel the campus, tearing down the B building was a major change.
 Parts of B building have been incorporated into the schools newer buildings.